 \section{Covariant Formulations: PST Model}

-We have constructed various non-manifest Lorentz invariant actions for self-dual fields.
-However, it is always desirable to find covariant formulations especially when one wants to consider more complicated cases when fields couple to gravity and invastigate the potential gravitational anomaly among chiral fields for instance. \\
+We have constructed several non-manifest Lorentz invariant actions for self-dual fields.
+However, it is always desirable to find covariant formulations, especially when one wants to consider more complicated cases.
+For example, the case when fields couple to gravity.
 It turns out that we need to introduce auxiliary fields to construct covariant self-dual field theories.
-In fact, people have considered different number of auxiliary fields that vary from infinity to only one auxiliary field.
-In this thesis, we will only consider the most modern approach, that is so-called PST formulation \cite{PST}. \\
+In fact, people have tried to consider different numbers of auxiliary field that vary from infinite auxilirary fields to only one auxiliary field.
+We here consider the most modern approach, called PST formulation \cite{PST}. \\

-The general lesson we will learn is that there will be an extra gauge symmetry that allows us to gauge fix the auxiliary field to the proper configuration and PST covariant formulations of self-dual fields reduce to previous non-covariant self-dual actions that we have discussed in previous sections.
-We will start from a covariant formulaiton of two-dimensional chiral boson and then we consider covariant formulation of the six-dimensional self-dual two-form theory for a single M5-brane.
+The general lesson we will learn is that there will be an extra gauge symmetry that allows us to gauge fix the auxiliary field to an proper configuration and the PST covariant formulations will simply reduce to previous non-covariant self-dual (PS) actions.
+We will again start from the simplest case: A covariant action of the 2D chiral boson.
+We next consider covariant formulation of the 6D self-dual two-form theory for a single M5-brane.